 Mending is mostly done if you don’t have enough money to buy a new one or the radiator type is not widely available (older car models, old-timers, rare brands of cars on your market, or else).

 If you find the right repair shop, this fix can serve for a reasonable amount of time (even up to a couple of years).
 Just have in mind that every repair of this kind is meant to hold the boat afloat until you buy a new one.

 I would recommend this only as an emergency remedy, not a solution.

 On both of these methods, I would recommend a DIY solution only If you have some serious experience around cars.

-Main problem here is actually getting to the car radiator, rather than actually replacing it.
+The main problem here is getting to the car radiator, rather than replacing it.